-Romania: Hidroelectrica’s purchase of CEZ assets – FP against26.
-June 2020. / SEE Energy News
+Romania: Hidroelectrica’s purchase of CEZ assets – FP against, SEE Energy News

 Fondul Proprietatea (FP) fund is against Hidroelectrica’s (in which it holds 20 % stake) involvement in the purchase of Romanian assets of Czech energy company CEZ, said The Manager of Romania’s largest private investment fund FP, Franklin Templeton.
 Hydro-based electricity producer is interested in the two wind farms, according to reports.